3xp-l01t/Samsung-Galaxy-A115U1-Unofficial-TWRP/README.md

 ## Step 1

-Boot into download mode.
+* Boot into download mode and plug your phne into your PC.
-Launch Odin and disable Auto Reboot in the options tab.
+* Launch Odin and disable Auto Reboot in the options tab.

 <img width="868" height="643" alt="DownloadMode" src="https://github.com/user-attachments/assets/83d6bc1d-ad80-45d6-9039-6059616b5b39" />

-Load Vbmeta_disabler.tar into the AP slot.
+* Load Vbmeta_disabler.tar into the AP slot.
+* Click Start.

+  ## Step 2